abiosoft/blog/content/posts/1725697493_windowsprying.md

 But if Windows is going to keep wearing it's crown as the prying and intrusive operating system, it is the last thing I would consider as a primary device.

+[^1]: I do acknowledge that there are ways to bypass the online account requirement.
+But I am referring to the standard experience for the average user.